OpenData-tu/documentation/07-Database.md

 source2 = 0 shards

-source3 = 2 years x 3 shars
+source3 = 2 years x 3 shards
 source3 = 6 shards

 source1 + source2 + source3 = 81 shards
 ```
 Now we are at 68% reduction.

-**Second optimization, Limit to indices  which contain the right data**
+**Second optimization: Limit to indices  which contain the right data**

 If we store in a separate database, which data source and therefore indices actually hold the requested data we can do even much more: